axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/introduction/index.rst

 Enhanced forgot password features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Users can reset their passwords easily using the standard password reset feature integrated in Axon Ivy Portal
+Users can reset their passwords easily using the standard password reset feature integrated in |ivy| Portal

 |login-screen|
 |send-email-screen|

 Simplified tasks and cases export
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We have listened to you!
-Business users requested to export specific lists from Axon Ivy Portal to perform further analysis in Microsoft Excel.
+Business users requested to export specific lists from |ivy| Portal to perform further analysis in Microsoft Excel.
 Now they have the possibility to export any list with one mouse click.

 |task-key-information|